edgarleonz/jabra-end-interaction-extension-for-genesys-workspace-desktop-edition/README.md

 When a Interaction window is shown – a new tab named Headset is shown.
 When selecting this tab the name and firmware version of a connected Jabra headset is shown.
 When the Interaction goes into a state where it is possible to mark is as Done – it can be done from the headset controller box.

 # Uninstallation
-To uninstall the extension close the Genesys softare and remove the files that was installed.
+To uninstall the extension close the Genesys software and remove the files that was installed.